Home > About Us

 The Island School

 The Island School provides transformative experiential education for learners pre-K to PhD.
-More than 500 students from around the world visit the campus each year.
+Each year, more than 500 students from around the world visit the campus for an array of programs and projects.
 With a focus on conservation and sustainability, the school develops responsible citizens and leaders who can ensure a more sustainable future for our planet.

 Bahamas Reef Environmental Education Foundation

-BREEF is a leader in marine conservation and education to protect land and sea.
-As a partner in The Island School’s Bahamas Environmental Stewards Scholarship, BREEF places students in post-program internships, continuing their development as environmental champions.
+Bahamas Reef Environmental Education Foundation (BREEF) is a leader in marine conservation and education to protect land and sea in The Bahamas.
+As a partner in The Island School’s Bahamas Environmental Stewards Scholarship (BESS), BREEF places students in post-program internships, continuing their development as environmental champions.

 One Eleuthera Foundation